Citalopram Review: The Best Depression Treatment?

 A YouTube creator named Eve Hemingway shared her experience of withdrawal symptoms after one month of quitting citalopram:

-Citalopram Vs. Lexapro
+Citalopram vs. Lexapro

 Lexapro is another commonly-prescribed antidepressant medication, so patients are often curious about which drug is more effective.
-There have been medical studies directly comparing the efficacy and safety of the two.

 Those taking Lexapro were less likely to discontinue treatment, suggesting that Lexapro may be safer for elderly patients.